Rethinking Equity: The German Mindset Shift That's Overdue

 | 衡平法 | héngpíngfǎ | Equity law | Legal system (HK/Common law contexts) |

 The fragmentation is worse than German.
-Where German has Eigenkapital as a recognizable term, Chinese requires you to know which “equity” you mean before choosing the characters.
-A Chinese tech employee might say “我有股权” (I have equity/gǔquán) but discuss “净资产” (net assets/jìngzīchǎn) when reading a balance sheet.
+German at least has Eigenkapital as a recognizable term.
+Chinese requires you to know which “equity” you mean before you pick the right characters.
+A Chinese tech employee says “我有股权” (I have equity/gǔquán) but discusses “净资产” (net assets/jìngzīchǎn) when reading a balance sheet.

-Cultural twist: Mainland Chinese startup culture has embraced gǔquán (equity) aggressively since the 2010s.
-Chinese employees at Alibaba, Tencent, or ByteDance expect equity compensation, something German employees still find exotic.
+Cultural twist: Mainland startup culture adopted gǔquán aggressively since the 2010s.
+Employees at Alibaba, Tencent, ByteDance expect equity compensation, something German employees still find exotic.
 The linguistic gap didn’t stop the cultural adoption.

 Romanian: The Latin Connection